Satisfaction. The word can bring contentment or dread depending on your strategy.

 Now, think about a time when you had a poor customer experience.
 You might have walked away feeling angry, let down, and ultimately decided that you no longer wanted to do business with that company.
 You probably also wanted to share this experience with others to prevent them from being disappointed as well.

 Creating a positive customer experience doesn’t only exist between business and consumer.
-It’s equally important to create ultimate user experiences in the B2B sector as well.
+It’s equally important to ensure customer satisfaction in the B2B sector as well.

 Although it may sound like a generalization, it’s probably safe to say that most customer experience strategy sessions usually begin with flawed assumptions of what your ideal customer really wants.